aws-samples/aws-serverless-using-aws-cdk/README.md

 ServerlessCdkDemo-ServerlessStack
 ```

-Now, everything is ready, let's provision all stacks using AWS CDK.
-Execute the following command which will deploy all stacks in order of subordination.
+Now, everything is ready, let's provision a stack using AWS CDK.
+Execute the following command which will deploy the stack and create a `cdk-output.json` file in `script` directory, which includes deployment result outouts.
+For details, please check `deploy_stacks.sh` file.

 ```bash
 sh script/deploy_stacks.sh